Brandon Miller NBA Preview vs. the Heat

 Brandon Miller Insights vs. the Heat

-- Miller's opponents, the Heat, have a neutral offensive tempo, averaging 99.8 possessions per game, while his Hornets average 101.6 per game, which ranks 29th among NBA teams.

-- The Heat are the ninth-best defensive team in the NBA, conceding 111.5 points per contest.

-- On the glass, the Heat have allowed 43.0 rebounds per game, which puts them eighth in the NBA.
+- The Heat concede 111.7 points per game, ninth-ranked in the NBA.

-- Looking at assists, the Heat have conceded 26.2 per game, 16th in the league.
+- On the boards, the Heat are seventh in the league, conceding 42.5 rebounds per game.

-- In terms of 3-pointers, the Heat have conceded 13.5 makes per game, 20th in the NBA.
+- In terms of assists, the Heat are ranked 16th in the NBA, allowing 26.4 per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!